arkandias/geyser/README.md

 The NestJS API server will be available at `http://localhost:3000` in both configurations.

-N.B.
-NestJS will use the environment file `server/.env` to set the environment variables described in [Package server](#package-server).
+**Note:** NestJS will use the environment file `server/.env` to set the environment variables described in [Package server](#package-server).

 ### Multi-tenant mode